 First and foremost is revenue.
 Management uses this indicator to internally manage the Company, knowing full well that this indicator alone is not sufficiently meaningful.
 Nevertheless, it provides a clear indication of the Company’s economic strength, especially when compared against that of competitors or when monitoring the Company’s long-term revenue trend.

-A further financial performance indicator is consolidated total operating proceeds.
+Consolidated total operating proceeds is another financial performance indicator that, in contrast to the other financial performance indicators, is only used for the Borussia Dortmund Group.
 These are calculated as total revenue plus the gross transfer proceeds generated.
 This indicator is used to reflect the Group’s earnings power and as a source of funding for ordinary activities.

 The result from operating activities (EBIT) and net profit or loss for the year are also used to manage the Company.
 These financial performance indicators play a key role in preparing the budget for the coming financial year(s), in interim controlling with respect to the earnings performance and when looking back on a particular financial year.